cguintob/BTL_humidity_code/README.md

 This works the same as `sensorData.py`, only not as a root user:

 `python weatherData.py [DATA FILE].txt`

+To reduce confustion, name weather data files with the following format:

+`weather_[ABBREVIATION OF MONTH WHEN DATA COLLECTION STARTS][# OF DAY WHEN DATA COLLECTION STARTS].txt`

 It also doesn't take a port number.